 Virgin Atlantic Flying Club miles are so easy to come by, which is one of the reasons I recommend booking through them.

 On top of that, we see transfer bonuses from Amex and Citi to Virgin Atlantic every once in a while, which makes these miles even easier to come by.

 Lastly, the Virgin Atlantic World Elite Mastercard® is a great card for earning Virgin Atlantic miles.
-The card offers a welcome bonus of up to 80K miles, and benefits that can make it worth holding onto.
+The card offers some great benefits that can make it worth holding onto.
 There are so many reasons to get this card.